slatedocs/slate/source/index.html.md

 progress | float | Float value of completion towards campaign goal.
 1.0 = 100%.
-Can be used to render a progress bar, for example name |  string | Localized Short Name (“Syria”) caption |  string | localized caption / topic of campaign (“Share for children in Syria”). textShort |  string | Short description text (usually 1-2 sentences) textLong | string | Longer description text of campaign and goal imageUrl | string | Square aspect ratio image representing the campaign, see Images API for info about requesting specific variants.
+Can be used to render a progress bar, for example name |  string | Localized Short Name (“Syria”) caption |  string | localized caption / topic of campaign (“Share for children in Syria”). story.summary |  string | Short description text (usually 1-2 sentences) story.details | string | Longer description text of campaign and goal imageUrl | string | Square aspect ratio image representing the campaign, see Images API for info about requesting specific variants.

 ## GET /campaigns/{campaignId}